tanzu-team/spring-application-advisor-educates-workshop/workshop/content/99-workshop-summary.md

 You're qualified for an exclusive raffle.

-Please enter your name and email in [this](https://forms.gle/EuZkmfsXMDMuWVFP8) document to participate or point to QR code:
+Please enter your name and email in [this](https://forms.gle/EuZkmfsXMDMuWVFP8) document or QR code below to participate:

 ![Jfokus2025-Raffle-Form](jfokus2025-raffle-form.png)